dannycastonguay/blog/_posts/2025-04-03-on-Math-and-Yoga.md

 #### Puzzle 2: The Fake Coin

 You have 8 coins.
-One of them is fake and slightly heavier or lighter than the others, but you do not know which.
+One of them is fake and slightly lighter than the others, but you do not know which.
 You have a balance scale and can use it twice.
 Can you figure out which coin is fake and whether it is heavier or lighter?

 #### Puzzle 3: Counting Trouble